David Edward Ross: Purdue University

 Ross became a member of the Purdue Alumni Committee in 1921.
 His first project involved raising money to build the Purdue Memorial Union that would honor Purdue graduates that died during World War I. After donating a large contribution of his own, Ross began persuading alumni in the area to donate as well.
 He would promise them the building would be “the finest thing of the kind in the United States”.
 Partially because of his persistence, alumni donated almost half of the one million dollars that paid for the Union.

-Ross’s next project was the design of a new football stadium to help promote the athletics of the school.
+Ross's next project was the design of a new football stadium to help promote the athletics of the school.
 He met with George Ade, another well-known Purdue graduate, on a 65-acre farm and proposed the financing of the new stadium.
 The two men became business partners and friends, and funded what came to be called the Ross–Ade Stadium.
 Ross also helped build the Lambert Fieldhouse by donating $100,000 and land.

 Ross became president of the Purdue Board of Trustees in 1927.
 With his new role, he was able to push for the creation of the Purdue Research Foundation, which was successfully founded in 1930.
 He personally donated $25,000 towards its formation.
 He believed research was an essential part of the learning process and led to innovation and discovery.
-This belief in the power of research led to $453,00 of fellowship funds from 1930-40.
+This belief in the power of research led to $453,00 of fellowship funds from 1930 to 1940.

 Ross was also a believer in the need for aeronautical engineering at Purdue.
-He bought 157 acres of land that would eventually grant Purdue the distinction of having one of the country’s first operational airports.
+He bought 157 acres of land that would eventually grant Purdue the distinction of having one of the country's first operational airports.

 Later life

 Death

 Ross died on June 28, 1943.
 He is buried northwest of the Slayter Center of Performing Arts, on a piece of land overlooking the main campus of Purdue University that he had donated as part of the Purdue Research Foundation.
 He is one of four people buried on campus, the others being John Purdue, and Steven and Jane Beering.

-Ross was quoted as saying “I’m hoping the time may never come when I’m not identified with Purdue”.
+Ross was quoted as saying "I'm hoping the time may never come when I'm not identified with Purdue".

-Most of Ross’s estate was left to the Purdue Research Foundation.
-The sum total of money, stocks, and land that Ross donated to the university. amounted to nearly $3,000,000 dollars.
+Most of Ross's estate was left to the Purdue Research Foundation.
+The sum total of money, stocks, and land that Ross donated to the university amounted to nearly $3,000,000.